study-czx/HNetPa-DTI/README.md

 （1）run `train_test_splict_DTI-rand.R` to divide the testing set (SR, SD, SP, SDP) of DTI-rand dataset. <br>
 （2）run `train_test_splict_DTI-net.R` to divide the testing set (SR, SD, SP, SDP) of DTI-net dataset. <br>

-### The process of dividing the training set, validation set, and testing set is as follows：
+### The process of dividing the training/validation/testing set is as follows：
 Under the DrugBank dataset folder，run `train_valid_test_dataset.py` to divide the dataset into training/validation/testing set.

-Analysis of shortest path lengths in the drug-protein-disease heterogeneous network
+Analysis of shortest path lengths in the heterogeneous network
 ------
 Under the case studies folder，run `analysis_shortest_path_length.R` to view l_h of the DTIs of KEGG database and ChEMBL database.

-Equal numbers of negative samples are randomly selected from N3, N5, N7, and N9 for predicting DTIs (i.e., neg3, neg5, neg7, neg9, and neg3-b, neg5-b, neg7-b, neg9-b in the paper)
+Negative samples from N3-N9 (i.e., neg3-neg9, and neg3-b-neg9-b in the paper)
 ------
 Under the DrugBank dataset folder<br>
 （1）Run `select_negative_from_N3_5_7_9_randomly.R` to get negative samples from N3-N9.<br>